Spy21DD/spys-monumenta-modpacks/README.md

 This modpack is now in full release!
 A list of all mods and their associated metadata is available on this GitHub repository, which I am committed to keeping up to date.

 ## Spy's Full-Fat Monumenta
 **Spy's Full-Fat Monumenta** contains all of the mods I personally use when playing on Monumenta.
-At the time of writing, it is currently a work in progress and has not been publicly released.
+This modpack features several QoL mods such as the Unofficial Monumenta Mod, Better Advancements, and Better Ping Display.
+Since I prefer fast loading times and I dislike Essential, this modpack does not feature U5B's [USBPlus](https://github.com/U5B/usbplus) mod for the time being.
+If it is your first time installing a Fabric modpack, check out the [wiki](https://github.com/Spy21DD/spys-monumenta-modpacks/wiki) for a step-by-step tutorial on how to set one up.

+This modpack is currently in beta while I fine-tune the mod set and update the default configuration files.
+Feel free to suggest additional mods not mentioned on the [Honorable Mentions](https://github.com/Spy21DD/spys-monumenta-modpacks/wiki/Appendix-A-%E2%80%90-Honorable-Mentions,-or-Mods-I-Didn't-Include) page!

 ## Acknowledgements
 This repository does not contain any code or binary files of the constituent modifications to prevent licensing issues; rather it contains the configuration and metadata files that are packed into the .mrpack installation archive that I will update from time to time.